Source

 This example assigns the programmatic ID of an Automation object to the variable myObjectID, and then assigns that to the Source property of the Err object when it generates an error with the Raise method.

-When handling errors, you should not rely on the Source property (or any Err properties other than Number) for control flow.
-The intended use of properties other than Number is to display rich information to an end user when you can’t handle an error.
+When handling errors, do not rely on the Source property (or any Err properties other than Number) for control flow.
+The intended use of properties other than Number is to display detailed information to an end user when an error cannot be handled.

 Dim myObjectID As String, myHelpFile As String, myHelpContext As Long